Reporting to the College

-Providence College strongly encourages individuals who believe they have been subjected to sexual misconduct or relationship violence to report the incident so that the College can respond promptly, effectively, and equitably, in accordance with our Title IX Grievance Procedures.
+In addition to finding somebody on or off-campus to talk to about their experience, Providence College strongly encourages individuals who believe they have been subjected to sexual harassment, sexual assault, dating violence, or stalking to report the incident so that the College can respond promptly, effectively, and equitably, in accordance with our Title IX Grievance Procedures.

 We recognize individual’s right to protect their own privacy.
 There is no time limit for filing a report with the College; however, the more time that passes between the incident and the report, the more difficult it may be to thoroughly investigate the report because witnesses may not be available, memories may have faded, respondents may no longer be affiliated with the College, and/or other key information is no longer obtainable.
 When making a report, you need not know what particular course of action to pursue or how to label what happened.